Some comments on symmetric orbifolds of K3: Symmetries and twining genera

 \subsection{Conjugacy classes of symmetries}

 Motivated by the analysis of section \ref{s:twining}, we will now consider a classification of all conjugacy classes of elements $g\in Stab^+(v)$ fixing a positive definite $4$-dimensional subspace in $L_v\otimes \RR\cong \RR^{4,21}$.
 A first rough classification follows by considering the possible eigenvalues of $g$ in the defining $25$-dimensional representation.
 By construction $g$ acts non-trivially only on a negative definite sublattice $\Gamma_g\subseteq L_v\cap \Pi^\perp $ of rank $21-d$, $d\ge 0$, so that there are only $21-d$ non-trivial eigenvalues.
 By theorem \ref{th:main}, the lattice $\Gamma_g$ can be primitively embedded in the Leech lattice $\Lambda$, and the non-trivial eigenvalues of $g$ are the same as for an element $g'\in Co_0$, such that the cyclic group $\langle g'\rangle\subset Co_0$ is the pointwise stabilizer of a $3+d$ dimensional sublattice $\Lambda^{\langle g'\rangle}\subset \Lambda$.
 There are $42$ conjugacy classes $[g']$ of $Co_0$ with the property that its elements $g'$ stabilize a sublattice of rank at least $3$ (see \cite{Conway:1985vn}).
-As a matter of fact, all such classes actually stabilize a lattice of dimension at least $4$, so that $d\ge 1$.
-Furthermore, for any two distinct $Co_0$ classes, the corresponding elements have different sets of eigenvalues, and non-isomorphic lattices $\Lambda_{g'}=(\Lambda^{g'})^\perp\cap \Lambda$ (see for example \cite{HaradaLang1990,HohnMason}).
+As a matter of fact, all such classes actually stabilize a lattice of dimension at least $4$, so that $d\ge 1$.\footnote{More generally, the fixed subspace of any element in $SO(24,\RR)$ has even (possibly $0$) dimension.
+Indeed, any real orthogonal matrix is diagonalizable over $\CC$ with eigenvalues having modulus $1$.
+Its characteristic polynomial has real coefficients, so the non-real eigenvalues must come in complex conjugate pairs, while the multiplicity of the $-1$-eigenvalue must be even in order for the determinant to be positive.
+Therefore, the multiplicity of the $+1$-eigenvalue is also even.
+We stress that this argument has only implications for \emph{cyclic} subgroups of $Co_0$; non-cyclic subgroups of $Co_0$ fixing a sublattice of rank exactly $3$ do exist, see for example \cite{HohnMason}.} Furthermore, for any two distinct $Co_0$ classes, the corresponding elements have different sets of eigenvalues, and non-isomorphic lattices $\Lambda_{g'}=(\Lambda^{g'})^\perp\cap \Lambda$ (see for example \cite{HaradaLang1990,HohnMason}).
 The sets of eigenvalues are most easily encoded in the Frame shape of $g'$, {\it i.e.} a symbolic product \be \pi_{g'} := \prod_{\ell|N}\ell^{k_\ell}\ , \ee where $N=o(g')$ is the order of $g'$.
 The integers $k_\ell\in \ZZ$ are defined by \be \det (t{\bf 1}_{24}- \rho_{ 24}(g)) =\prod_{\ell|N} (t^\ell-1)^{k_\ell}\ . \ee If $g'$ acts as a permutation of the vectors in some basis of the $24$ dimensional representation of $Co_0$, then all $k_\ell$ are non-negative and the Frame shape coincides with the cycle shape of the permutation.
 By theorem \ref{th:main}, we conclude that there are $42$ possible sets of eigenvalues for symmetries $g\in Stab^+(v)$, each corresponding to a certain isomorphism class of lattices $\Gamma_g$.